-- Regular Team Meetings are essential to safety (workplace health and safety) and to creating psychologically safe workplaces.
+Regular Team Meetings are essential to safety (workplace health and safety) and to creating psychologically safe workplaces.
 In Team Meetings we practice Sanctuary Commitments.
 Team Meetings are a good place to use the S.E.L.F.
 Framework to enable all levels of staff to participate, learn, discuss team issues, generate new ideas for clients, collectively problem-solve and get 'on the same page'.
+Core Team - Core Team meets on a monthly basis - it's their job to drive the implementation of the Sanctuary Model.
+Core Team members come from all parts of the agency - from different services and all levels of the hierarchy - to ensure the perspectives and needs of staff and clients are represented.
+The Core Team provides an important communication role and guides adaptation of the model to meet the needs of different clients and services.